AaltoSciComp/blog/content/2024/how-busy-is-the-cluster.rst

 really want to know the details.
 Summary at the end.*

 What's a share?
 Currently shares are based on department and their respective funding of Triton (``sshare``).
-Shares are shared among everyone in the department, but each person has their own priority.
+It used to be that departments had a share, and then each member had a share of that department.
+But for complex reasons we have changed it so that it's
-Thus, for medium users, the 2-week usage of the rest of your department can affect how fast your jobs run.
-However, again, things are balanced per-user within departments.
-(However, one heavy user in a department can affect all others in that department a bit too much, we are working on this)
+flat: so that each person has a share, and the shares of everyone in a department corresponds to that department's share.
+When you are below your share (relative to everyone else), you have higher priority, and vice versa.

 Your priority goes down via the "job billing": roughly time×power.
 CPUs are billed at 1/s (but older, less powerful CPUs cost less!).